doecode/server/README.md

 the information on DOECode.
 If workflow validations pass, the JSON will be returned with appropriate unique identifier information and DOI values posted in the JSON object "metadata".

+POST /services/validation

+Send JSON detailing a set of award number values or DOIs to validate.

+    { "values":["10.5072/2134", "10.5072/238923", ...],
+      "validations":["DOI"] }

+Each value will be checked, and JSON "errors" array returned.
+Each value of the array should correspond with the passed-in "values" items.
+If the position in the "errors" array is blank, that value may be assumed valid; otherwise, an error message will be returned.

+    { "errors":["10.5072/2134 is not a valid DOI.", "", ...] }